 Family violence – effects on children’s health

-Family violence affects many Australian families.
+Family violence affects many families.
 Experiencing family violence is traumatic for babies, children and young people.
 It can have long-term effects on their health and wellbeing.

 Please remember that if you are experiencing family violence, it is not your fault.
 The person using violence is responsible for their behaviour and for any harm this may cause to family members, including your child.